Updated June 15, 2023

 Introduction to SSAS Interview Questions and Answers

-SQL Server Analysis Services (SSAS) is a data mining tool developed by Microsoft which is used for Online Analytical and Transaction Processing and also for data mining in Microsoft SQL Server.
+SQL Server Analysis Services (SSAS) is a data mining tool developed by Microsoft which is used for Online Analytical and Transaction Processing and data mining in Microsoft SQL Server.
 SQL Server Analysis Services (SSAS) is a technology from Microsoft Corporation from its Business Intelligence unit.
-This is a powerful tool used in the area of a data warehouse.

-So If you are looking for a job that is related to SSAS, you need to prepare for the 2019 SSAS interview questions.
-Though every SSAS interview is different and the scope of a job is also different, we can help you out with the top SSAS Interview Questions and answers, which will help you take the leap and get you success in your SSAS interview.
-Keeping this in mind we have designed the most common SSAS Interview Questions and answers to help you get success in your interview.
+So If you are looking for a job related to SSAS, you must prepare for the 2023 SSAS interview questions.
+Though every SSAS interview is different and the job scope is also different, we can help you with the top SSAS Interview Questions and answers, which will help you take the leap and succeed in your SSAS interview.
+Keeping this in mind, we have designed the most common SSAS Interview Questions and answers to help you get success in your interview.

 SQL Server Analysis Services (SSAS) is an Online Analytical Processing (OLAP) component in the SQL Server.
 Online Analytical Processing (OLAP) has a concept called cubes that was released in Microsoft System Center 2012 Service Manager Version.
-An OLAP cube is a data structure that is used to analyze the data rapidly which overcomes the drawbacks of the relational database model.
-These cubes can provide an efficient searching mechanism for large volumes of data and can also sum up large amounts of data and retrieves any data points.
+These cubes can provide an efficient searching mechanism for large volumes of data and can also sum up large amounts of data and retrieve any data points.

-The OLAP cubes are usually stored in SQL Server Analysis Services (SSAS) and also Online Transaction Processing (OLTP) allows the business uses to store all the transactions and records in OLTP databases which is also the feature of SQL Server Analysis Services (SSAS).
-The records into these databases are stored normally one at a time that maintains a wealth of records in them.
-An Online Analytical Processing (OLAP) cube is also called as a hypercube or multi-dimensional cube.
+Also, Online Transaction Processing (OLTP) allows business users to keep all the transactions and records in OLTP databases, a feature of SQL Server Analysis Services (SSAS).
+An Online Analytical Processing (OLAP) cube is called a hypercube or multidimensional cube.

-SQL Server Analysis Services (SSAS) provides different ways and several approaches for creating a business intelligence model.
-The different models are multi-dimensional, tabular or pivotal.
-The different model allows the users to have the different requirements fulfilled for a variety of business requirements in the competitive environment.
-Multi-dimensional is the latest and mature model that was built on open standards and supports various vendors in Business Intelligence Software.
+SQL Server Analysis Services (SSAS) provides different ways and approaches for creating a business intelligence model.
+The other models are multidimensional, tabular, or pivotal.
+The different model allows the users to have the additional requirements fulfilled for various business requirements in the competitive environment.
+Multidimensional is the latest and most mature model built on open standards and supports multiple vendors in Business Intelligence Software.

-A Data Source View has a logical model of the schema used in the multi-dimensional model of SQL Server Analysis Services (SSAS).
-The multi-dimensional model consists of cubes, dimensions, and mining data structures.
-A Data Source View is a metadata definition that will be stored in XML format.
-A Data Source View contains metadata information which represents the required objects from multiple existing data sources.
-In the process of schema generation, a relational data store will be created using the metadata information.
+A Data Source View has a logical model of the schema used in the multidimensional model of SQL Server Analysis Services (SSAS).
+The multifaceted model consists of cubes, dimensions, and mining data structures.
+A Data Source View is a metadata definition stored in XML format.
+A Data Source View contains metadata information representing the required objects from multiple existing data sources.

-A dimension table is a fundamental component of a Cube in a multi-dimensional model of SQL Server Analysis Services (SSAS).
-A dimension table stores data with a particular relation such as customers, stores, employees, vendors, business users etc., establishing a relational model among the different fields or entity objects.
-Dimensions in SQL Server Analysis Services (SSAS) contain field attributes that establish a relation similar to that of columns in a relational model.
-A dimension table is a collection of related objects called as field attributes which will be used to provide information using multiple cubes.
-An instance of dimension in a cube is called cube dimension.
+A dimension table is a fundamental component of a Cube in a multidimensional model of SQL Server Analysis Services (SSAS).
+A dimension table stores data with a particular relation, such as customers, stores, employees, vendors, business users, etc., establishing a relational model among the different fields or entity objects.
+Dimensions in SQL Server Analysis Services (SSAS) contain field attributes that show a relation similar to that of columns in a relational model.

-The supported data sources for SQL Server Analysis Services (SSAS) in multi-dimensional model are Access databases, SQL Server relational databases, Oracle relational databases, Teradata relational databases, Informix relational databases, IBM DB2 relational databases, Sybase Adaptive Server Enterprise (ASE) relational databases and few other relational databases where as the data sources supported by tabular model are Access databases, SQL Server relational databases, SQL Server Parallel Data Warehouse (PDW), Oracle relational databases, Teradata relational databases, Informix relational databases, IBM DB2 relational databases, Sybase relational databases, Text files, Microsoft Excel files, PowerPivot workbook, Analysis Services cube, different Data feeds and Office Database Connection files.
+The supported data sources for SQL Server Analysis Services (SSAS) in the multidimensional model are Access databases, SQL Server relational databases, Oracle relational databases, Teradata relational databases, Informix relational databases, IBM DB2 relational databases, Sybase Adaptive Server Enterprise (ASE) relational databases, and few other relational databases.
+In contrast, the data sources supported by the tabular model are Access databases, SQL Server relational databases, SQL Server Parallel Data Warehouse (PDW), Oracle relational databases, Teradata relational databases, Informix relational databases, IBM DB2 relational databases, Sybase relational databases, Text files, Microsoft Excel files, PowerPivot workbook, Analysis Services cube, different Data feeds, and Office Database Connection files.